 - Reducing your hours in work as punishment.

 However, it’s only victimisation if any of these are being done because you tried to access your employment rights.
 If it’s being done for different reasons, it’s more likely to be workplace harassment or discrimination.

 What to do if I’m being victimised at work

 If you feel you are being victimised in the workplace you can make a complaint to the Workplace Relations Commission.
-You can do so via this page on the WRC website.
 You will have to submit your complaint form within six months of the last time you were victimised or the day you were dismissed.
 Sometimes this can be extended to 12 months if you have a good reason for the delay.

 The following are your main rights as a worker that you cannot be victimised for looking into, accessing or asking about: